iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 Deep learning is not without faults, it's very hard to know what the network has actually learned because of its black box nature.
 Interpretability is important because it will lead us to simpler models which are cheaper to run, are more robust to small changes in the input and are easier to modify and adapt to specific tasks.
 Gradient descent is performing tiny changes over billions of parameters to match output to the input's label, and that used to be the end of the explanation.
 However this should not be the case, as neural networks is a very simple model at its core.

-In this post, we will focus on what happens when you train a shallow ReLU network using vanilla gradient descent using the full batch at each step, in a regression setting..
+In this post, we will focus on training a shallow ReLU network using vanilla gradient descent using the full batch of data at each step, in a regression setting.
+More precisely, we will construct a convex equivalent to the non convex training problem.

 <p class="framed">
-    <b class="underline">Two-Layer ReLU Network Optimisation</b><br>
+    <b class="underline">Two-Layer ReLU Network Training</b><br>
     <b>Data</b>: Inputs \(\pmb{x}_j \in \RR^d\) and labels \(y_j \in \RR\), step-size \(\step > 0\), regularization term \(\lambda\geq 0\) <br>
     <b>Model</b>: First layer \(\pmb{w}_i \in \RR^d\), second layer \(\alpha_i \in \RR\)<br>
     <b>The loss to be minimised</b>: